MuthusamyPonraj/UWP/README.md

 ## <a name="support-and-feedback"></a>Support and Feedback ##

-* For any other queries, reach our support team [here](https://www.syncfusion.com/support/directtrac/incidents) with your query.
+* For any other queries, reach our [Syncfusion support team](https://www.syncfusion.com/support/directtrac/incidents/newincident) or post the queries through the [community forums](https://www.syncfusion.com/forums).

 * To renew the subscription, click [here](https://www.syncfusion.com/sales/products) or contact our sales team at <salessupport@syncfusion.com>.